-- > Remove all fluorescent light bulbs and dispose/recycle these materials as a universal waste according to IAC Part 721. - Remove all PCB-containing or assumed PCB-containing ballasts and dispose according to 40 CFR 761, Subpart K, where applicable. - Remove of batteries that are no longer to be used for their intended use and transport them to an approved recycling facility (if applicable). - > Return smoke detectors and fire extinguishers that will no longer be used for the intended use to the manufacturer for disposal. - > Return mercury-containing thermostats to a takeback recycling facility for decontamination and proper disposal. - Ensure that appropriate disposal receipts are provided by the disposal contractor and maintained for waste materials to be removed from the Site. - > Ensure that proper removal and disposal of in-ground hydraulic lifts/oil tanks is performed by an appropriately qualified contractor.
+- Remove all fluorescent light bulbs and dispose/recycle these materials as a universal waste according to IAC Part 721. - ➢ Remove all PCB-containing or assumed PCB-containing ballasts, electrical panels/switches, and transformers and dispose according to 40 CFR 761, Subpart K, where applicable. - Remove of batteries that are no longer to be used for their intended use and transport them to an approved recycling facility (if applicable).

-Ensure that proper removal and disposal are provided by an appropriately licensed contractor should any potential UST(s) be encountered during future demolition/earthwork activities.
+- Return smoke detectors and fire extinguishers that will no longer be used for the intended use to the manufacturer for disposal. - > Return mercury-containing thermostats to a takeback recycling facility for decontamination and proper disposal. - Ensure that appropriate disposal receipts are provided by the disposal contractor and maintained for waste materials to be removed from the Site. - > Ensure that proper removal and disposal of in-ground hydraulic lifts/oil tanks is performed by an appropriately qualified contractor. - > Ensure that proper removal and disposal of above-ground oxygen storage tanks is performed by an appropriately qualified contractor. - Ensure that proper removal and disposal are provided by an appropriately licensed contractor should any potential UST(s) be encountered during future demolition/earthwork activities.